 Kirurumu Tarangire Lodge: Our full report

 Another tent of similar size is used for the lounge and bar.
-Here you’ll find Persian rugs covering the canvas floor, giving a bit more of a homely feel, chunky wooden tables, and a few sofas – a good place to relax, perhaps with one of the books from their small library.
+Here you’ll find homely Persian rugs covering the canvas floor, chunky wooden tables and a few sofas – an ideal place to relax, perhaps with one of the books from their small library.
 Snacks and drinks are served around the campfire in the evening.

-The bathroom is at the back of the tent – and although it’s a separate area, there isn’t a door or partition.
-As well as twin sinks, a shower and a toilet – both of which have thin curtains which pull across for privacy – there’s a large lockable cupboard in which to store valuables.
+The bathroom sits at the back of each tent and although it’s a separate area, there’s no door or partition.
+It features twin wash basins, a plumbed-in shower and a flush toilet – both of which are curtained off for privacy – and in the two triple rooms, a large lockable cupboard in which to store valuables.
 The toiletries provided consist of basic bars of soap, and shampoo.

-One thing which we did find quite unusual was the proximity of Kirurumu Tarangire to the local village well in Mswakini – it’s located less than five minutes’ drive from the lodge entrance is the village well, which is usually surrounded by people collecting water.
-Driving past this straight into a lodge with plentiful quantities of running water felt a little uncomfortable to us, although the camp does work on their relationship to the village, with US$10 per person per night contributed into a fund to help improve Mswakini and village visits, which cost US$20 per group, are also possible.
+One thing which we found quite unusual was the proximity of Kirurumu Tarangire to the local village well in Mswakini – it’s located less than five minutes’ drive from the lodge entrance and driving past this straight into a lodge with plentiful quantities of running water felt a little uncomfortable.
+However, the camp is continually improving their relationship with the village: US$15 per person per night is contributed to a fund to help improve Mswakini and village visits, which cost US$20 per group, are also possible.

 Food & drink

-Food quality: When we last visited Kirurumu Tarangire in 2011 we didn’t have a chance to sample the food, but the manager told us what to expect.
+- When we last visited Kirurumu Tarangire we didn’t have a chance to sample the food, but the manager told us guests can expect the following:

 Breakfast is a buffet selection of cereals and fruit, and you can also order a cooked breakfast.